 Texture is the word to use when discussing black cake.
 I can't tell you how many times people refer to how the consistency of a black cake makes it a good one or bad.
 Recipes and techniques for black cake vary according to country and personal preference.
 Personally, a pudding-like texture is what I prefer.
 It's smooth and just melts into your mouth.
 Mmm, again.

-I can't say this recipe is solely my mom's or grandmother's or anyone in particular.
-It is actually a combination of 5 or 6 people and my mom's old 1973 Guyanese cookbook, What's Cooking in Guyana.
+I can’t say this recipe is solely my mom’s or grandmother’s or anyone in particular.
+It combines five or six versions and my mom’s old 1973 Guyanese cookbook, What’s Cooking in Guyana.
 If you know someone who is a master at making this cake, you better hope they are kind enough to share their tips.
-It's one of those cakes where no one wants to tell you their recipe, and if they do, they don't tell you all the other crucial steps like how important a low baking temperature is, or how to make the burnt sugar to color the cake.
+It’s one of those cakes where no one wants to tell you their recipe, and if they do, they don’t tell you all the other crucial steps, like how important a low baking temperature is or how to make the burnt sugar to color the cake.

-Mom and I have discovered so many tips over the years from people who were willing to share.
-When I told her that I want to share the black cake recipe this year on my blog, she said, "gyal, yuh give way all meh recipe dem."
-I laughed so hard, but she was happy to contribute.
+Mom and I have discovered many tips over the years from people willing to share.
+When I told her that I wanted to share the black cake recipe this year on my blog, she said jokingly, “gyal, yuh give way all meh recipe dem.”
+I laughed so hard at the irony, but she was happy to contribute.

 Special thanks to the following people for sharing their tips and strategies with us: